lextoumbourou/notes/notes/permanent/residual-vector-quantization.md

 ## Vector Quantisation

-Quantisation refers to converting infinite values into discrete finite values.
+Quantisation is the process of converting continuous infinite values into discrete finite values.

 In VQ, we encode a signal into a series of [Vectors](vector.md), then query each vector to find the closest neighbour in a lookup table called a **codebook**.
 Now, we can represent an entire chunk or *"frame"* of a signal with a single **code**.

 ![Vector Quantisation](../_media/vq.png)

-The codebook table is nothing more than an embedding matrix, where the table size is the codebook size, and the vector size is the codebook dimensions: `codebook = nn.Embedding(codebook_size, codebook_dim)`.
+The codebook table is nothing more than an embedding table, where the table size is the codebook size, and the vector size is the codebook dimensions: `codebook = nn.Embedding(codebook_size, codebook_dim)`.
 Like an embedding table, the weights are learned alongside the rest of the network during training.

 Vector quantisation comes originally from [signal processing](https://en.wikipedia.org/wiki/Vector_quantization) and has been exploited throughout image modelling architectures like [VQ-VAE](https://arxiv.org/abs/1711.00937) and [VQGAN](https://compvis.github.io/taming-transformers/).